Are you looking for the best frugal living tips to help you save money? I’ve got you covered.

 60. Take your info out of online stores

-By storing your credit card information in stores database, it makes it SO much easier to make an impulse buy.
+Storing your credit card information in the store’s database makes it SO much easier to make an impulse buy.
 By taking it out, you are giving yourself time to think about if you really need it!

 61. Two-Week rule

 As mentioned above, you need to take some time before making that purchase.
 I say wait two weeks and if your “want” to have that item is still there, then go ahead and splurge if you have the money.

 62. Take care of your teeth and floss